Curaçao: Bridges

-The Queen Juliana Bridge connects mobile traffic between the same two districts.
-At 185 ft above the sea, it is one of the highest bridges in the Caribbean.
+The Queen Juliana Bridge carries motor vehicle traffic between the same two districts and its 1974 opening allowed the Queen Emma Bridge to become a pedestrian-only bridge.
+At 185 ft above the sea, the Queen Juliana Bridge is one of the highest bridges in the Caribbean.

 Utilities and sanitation

-Aqualectra, a government-owned company and full member of CARILEC, delivers potable water and electricity to the island.
+Aqualectra, a government-owned company and a full member of CARILEC, delivers potable water and electricity to the island.
 Rates are controlled by the government.
 Water is produced by reverse osmosis or desalinization.
 It services 69,000 households and companies using 130,000 water and electric meters.
 The power generation company NuCuraçao opened wind farms in Tera Kora and Playa Kanoa in 2012, and expanded in Tera Kora in 2015.
 There is no natural gas distribution grid; gas is supplied to homes by pressurized containers.

 Curbside trash pickup is provided by the Selikor company.
 There is no recycling pickup, but there are drop-off centers for certain recycled materials at the Malpais landfill, and various locations operated by Green Force; private haulers recycle construction waste, paper, and cardboard.